tim-smart/effect-io-ai/effect/Scope-fork.md

 # fork

-Forks a new scope that is a child of this scope.
+Forks a new child scope with the specified execution strategy.
 The child scope will automatically be closed when this scope is closed.

 To import and use `fork` from the "Scope" module: